EmilieNilsson1/mlops_project/reports/README.md

 >
 > Answer:

 We managed to train our model in the cloud using Vertex AI.
 We did this by creating a custom container with our code and pushing its docker image to the Artifact Registry.
-We then created a costum job in Vertex AI that used the custom container to train the model.
+We then created a custom job in Vertex AI that used the custom container to train the model.
 The reason we choose Vertex AI was because it allowed us to easily train our model in the cloud without having to worry about setting up the infrastructure ourselves.
+We had a few problems with the setup at first but ended up fixing it and created working models which was saved in the bucket together with the training data.

 ## Deployment